lgg/vim-cheat-sheet/README.md

 :set nocompatible
 ```

-*I warn you that using arrows to navigate in VIM is a bad manner, because
+*I warn you that using arrows to navigate in VIM is a bad manner, because of
 ten-finger print (you have to remove your right hand from its usual position),
 speed slows down etc. (google it yourself)*